 |Galyn Gorg at left.
 Any excuse to show another pic of her will suffice.|

-To sum it up, you had to be there.
-And a guy.
-If you were, and you are, you would probably welcome the arrival of MALIBU BIKINI SHOP to DVD.
+You had to be there--and a guy.
+If you were, and you are, you would probably welcome the release of MALIBU BIKINI SHOP on DVD.

 So….why isn’t this on DVD?